Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Massless (Axion) Radiation

 \subsubsection{Exponential Damping}

-For comparison, we have also endeavoured to fit the oscillating string data for different $\lambda$ to the simple exponential damping model (\ref{exponential}) with the analysis plotted in Figure~\ref{fig:exp_all} using the logarithm of the relative amplitudes for different $\ln(A/A_0)$ as a function of time $t$.
+For comparison, we also endeavour to fit the oscillating string data for different $\lambda$ to the simple exponential damping model (\ref{exponential}).
+The analysis is plotted in Figure~\ref{fig:exp_all} using the logarithm of the relative amplitudes for different $\ln(A/A_0)$ as a function of time $t$.
 Although the leading-order behaviour is linear at small amplitude $A_0=1$, as it is also for the inverse square model (\ref{inversesquare}), there are clearly significant deviations from exponential behaviour at larger amplitude $A_0=3$ (with the best fit exponentials deviating from the measured amplitudes).
-More seriously, there is clearly a large amplitude dependence on the decay rate which is inconsistent with the simple model (\ref{exponential}).
-Including an amplitude dependence $\varepsilon_0^2$ in the exponent improves the consistency of damping rates between the two amplitudes and so indicates the possibility that it may be applicable to situations with unequal left- and right-moving modes (see earlier discussion).
+More significantly, there is clearly a large decay rate dependence on the initial amplitude which is inconsistent with the simple model (\ref{exponential}).
+Including an amplitude dependence $\varepsilon_0^2$ in the exponent improves the consistency of damping rates between the two amplitudes and so indicates that it may be applicable to situations with unequal left- and right-moving modes (see earlier discussion).
 For our sinusoidal solution here, with equal left- and right-moving modes, it is clear that the inverse square model (\ref{inversesquare}) provides a better description of the observed damping behaviour.